taichi-dev/taichi/docs/contributor_guide.rst

 - New test cases
 - New examples
 - Compiler performance patches
-- Blog posts and tutorials
+- Blog posts and tutorials on Taichi
 - Participation in the `Taichi forum <https://forum.taichi.graphics/>`_
 - Introduce Taichi to your friends or simply star `the project <https://github.com/taichi-dev/taichi>`_.
-- Typo fixes in the documentation, code, comments (please directly make a pull request for minor issues like these)
+- Typo fixes in the documentation, code or comments (please directly make a pull request for minor issues like these)

 How to contribute bug fixes and new features
 --------------------------------------------